botsquad/bubble-match/README.md

 ### OR / grouping construct

+Use parentheses combined with the pipe `|` character to specify an OR clause.

   - `pizza | fries | chicken` - OR-clause on the root level without
     parens, matches either token